arung-northwestern/pacmof/README.rst

 ..
 Tip: Use "--override-channel" option for faster environment resolution.

-As of now, please clone it from github_
+As of now, please clone it from this page:

 .. code-block:: bash